jim-easterbrook/pywws/src/doc/guides/integration.rst

 ====================================================

 This guide gives brief instructions on how to use pywws with some other weather services and software.
-It is not comprehensive, and most services (such as Twitter) are covered in more detail elsewhere.
+It is not comprehensive, and most services are covered in more detail elsewhere.

 YoWindow
 --------